vlaufer/CongressionalRedistricting/README.md

 # High-Level Overview of the Algorithm

-Note that a line is defined as the shortest distance between two points, and that on a curved surface the shortest such line is itself curved (link to proof).
+0. Note that a line is defined as the shortest distance between two points, and that on a curved surface the shortest such line is itself curved (link to proof).
-There is a closed-form mathematical proof that 3 points specify a circle on a plan uniquely (link to proof).
+1. There is a closed-form mathematical proof that 3 points specify a circle on a plan uniquely (link to proof).
-It can also be shown that 2 fixed points (separated by a distance l) and a fixed radius, r (where r is greater than or equal l) specify 2 unique circles (1 if r == l).
+2. It can also be shown that 2 fixed points (separated by a distance l) and a fixed radius, r (where r is greater than or equal l) specify 2 unique circles (1 if r == l).
-However, if r is allowed to vary freely, an infinite number of circles may be constructed that passes through both points.
+3. However, if r is allowed to vary freely, an infinite number of circles may be constructed that passes through both points.
-It can further be shown (need to write this) that if the population density of a geographical area is known with a high degree of precision, a subset of these circles will divide the population of a 2-district state into exactly equal portions.
+4. It can further be shown (need to write this) that if the population density of a geographical area is known with a high degree of precision, a subset of these circles will divide the population of a 2-district state into exactly equal portions.
-A proof-by-induction suffices to further demonstrate this for 3-, 4-, and N-district geographical areas may be divided without violating the mandate of equal apportionment set forth in Article 1 Section 2 of the United States Constitution.
+5. A proof-by-induction suffices to further demonstrate this for 3-, 4-, and N-district geographical areas may be divided without violating the mandate of equal apportionment set forth in Article 1 Section 2 of the United States Constitution.
-The use of a random number generator that outputs random binary strings may be used to specify points within each state, enabling agnostic, unbiased congressional re-districting without violating the mandate for equal apportionment.
+6. The use of a random number generator that outputs random binary strings may be used to specify points within each state, enabling agnostic, unbiased congressional re-districting without violating the mandate for equal apportionment.

-## Selection of a Random Number Generator:
+# Selection of a Random Number Generator:
 Generally, we favor random number generators having:
 - Very high information entropy, e.g. quantum RNGs
-- During the trial period, off of US Soil
+- During the trial period, ideally the machine generating the random output is housed off of US Soil; afterwards, preferably the reverse.
 - Have an API
 - Implement a variety of output formats
 The QRNG@ANU JSON API supports three parameters; please see: https://qrng.anu.edu.au/contact/api-documentation/ (DoA: 10 December 2022).

-# Examples of the use of QRNG@ANU:
+## Examples of the use of QRNG@ANU:
 Requesting 10 random numbers between 0–255 (https://qrng.anu.edu.au/API/jsonI.php?length=10&type=uint8).
 Requesting 5 random numbers between 0–65535 (https://qrng.anu.edu.au/API/jsonI.php?length=5&type=uint16)
 Requesting 10 blocks of random numbers in hexadecimal format.
 Each block is between 0000–ffff (https://qrng.anu.edu.au/API/jsonI.php?length=10&type=hex16&size=2#).